 1. Over Trust of Information Source

-One thing many fail to realize is that internet scammers also runs an advert.
-And that the most trusted of your friends can also be scammed and used as a bait for you.
+One thing many fail to realize is that internet scammers also run ads.
+And that the most trusted of your friends can also be scammed and used as bait for you.

-Many have this belief that because the information came from a particular area or person that it must be genuine and should go through no further verification.
+Many have this belief that because the information came from a particular area or person, it must be genuine and should go through no further verification.

-Also, because a celebrity you love so much or your pastor talked about it on his or her wall online, doesn’t mean it is genuine too.
-It might just be a paid advert or that they may have been scammed too.
+Also, because a celebrity you love so much or your pastor talked about it on his or her wall online doesn’t mean it is genuine too.
+It might just be a paid advertisement or that they may have been scammed too.

 Because your friend sent you a message about it doesn’t also make it genuine.

-And that the email came to your inbox like your bank mail doesn’t mean it is genuine too.
+And that the email came to your inbox like your bank mail doesn’t mean it is genuine either.

-That they have a registered business name or a cooperate bank account doesn’t also mean they are genuine.
+That they have a registered business name or a cooperative bank account doesn’t also mean they are genuine.

 Learn to verify the information you get from every source before you give it your financial commitment or give your personal details.
 Don’t be gullible to information.